AgroHelpdesk/HackathonMicrosoftNov2025/README.md

 - **Maps:** Leaflet
 - **State & Data:** Local mock data (`src/mockData.js`)

 This repository focuses on the **experience layer** of the auto‑resolve desk.
-The backend/agents are represented conceptually (AgroHelpDesk backend folder) and can be wired later to real Azure services.

 ---